 “If you don’t come now, we don’t know when you’re going to leave,” a rescuer told Angela.

-Related: Big milestone in the Big Easy
+Condensed version of this story: Big milestone in the Big Easy

 She could stay at the church and risk not being rescued, or she could trust that God would take care of the boys wherever they were.
 She made the difficult decision to leave.